 Figure 23: Error message when extension is not enabled

-21: If you have transition between PLC program (one program to another program in the PLC) then we have a situation like right side (wrong state).
-Solution to this is that we need to activate the new program again in the PLC
+21: If you have a transition between PLC program (one program to another program in the PLC) then we have a situation like the right side (wrong state).
+The solution to this is that we need to activate the new program again in the PLC

 Figure 24: If the we see server status in server like right side, we need to activate the program again.